- Eastern District of PA

-For more than 40 years, The Wolk Law Firm has concentrated its practice in the area of aviation law, with Arthur personally generating verdicts and settlements of nearly $1 billion during the last decade alone.
+For more than 50 years, The Wolk Law Firm has concentrated its practice in the area of aviation law, with Arthur Alan Wolk personally generating verdicts and settlements of more than a billion dollars during the last decade alone.
 He is known for obtaining and on appeal, holding, the largest verdicts for each type of air accident claim in recent aviation history.

 As a result of his seasoned courtroom skills, aviation industry savvy and technical aircraft knowledge, Arthur has been named to the steering committees of every major airline disaster in which The Wolk Law Firm has represented victims.
 Such notable cases include: United Airlines 232, Sioux City, Iowa, DC-10; United Airlines 585, Colorado Springs, CO, B-737; USAir 427, Aliquippa, PA., Pittsburgh, B-737; Comair 3272, Monroe, MI, (Detroit), EMB-120; Swissair 111, Peggy’s Cove, Nova Scotia, MD-11; EgyptAir 990, near Nantucket, MA, Boeing 767; and Alaska Air 261, Port Mugu, CA, MD-83.

 Extensive Personal Aviation Experience

 Arthur’s personal aviation experience is extensive as well.
 He has been a pilot for more than 30 years and holds the Federal Aviation Administration’s highest pilot’s certificate – Airline Transport Pilot (ATP) – for multi-engine land and sea aircraft, and single-engine land and sea airplanes.
 He is also one of a handful of pilots holding a Letter of Authorization for the F9F-2 Panther jet fighter.

 Recognized For His Flying Skills